 Audi's latest A3 only started sales in the U.S. in 2021, but an updated version of the trendy compact is already out testing.
 That's because the latest A3 has been on sale outside the U.S. since 2020, meaning it should be due for a mid-cycle update by late 2023 or early the following year.

 Prototypes spotted in the wild confirm an update is in the works.
-Our latest spy shots show a prototype for the updated A3 Sportback hatch sold overseas.
-Prototypes for the updated A3 sedan sold in the U.S. have also been spotted.
+The latest spy shots show a prototype for the updated A3 Sportback hatch sold overseas.
+Prototypes for the updated A3 sedan sold in the U.S. have also been spotted, and are featured in the video below.

 We currently expect the updated A3 to reach showrooms in 2024 as a 2025 model.
 Once again the U.S. is likely to only receive the sedan.